hpe-container-platform-community/learn-kubedirector/docs/kd-img-dev/overview.md

 ## Basic tutorial

+Previously we [deployed a Ubuntu Cluster](kd-user/storage#deploy-a-cluster-with-default-storage) and found that the directories `/home` and `/etc` were persisted.

-In this section, we are going to
+In this section, we are going to modify the persisted directories.

 Open the file `deploy/example_catalog/cr-app-ubuntu18.04.json` and add `/var` to `defaultPersistDirs`.